-Prerequisite: Completion of GEOG 90 with grade of "C" or better
+Prerequisite: Completion of GEOG 90 with grade of "C" or better Hours: 72 lecture

 Builds on Intermediate GIS focusing on advanced technical skills and mapping, such as working with spatial databases, GIS models, vector and raster analysis, cartographic presentation and various outputs.
 Student completes a research project and assembles a map portfolio.
 (CSU)